-Often described as “Iceland in miniature” this part of Iceland is home to lava fields, mountains, caves, black sand beaches, glacier and much more.
+Often described as “Iceland in miniature” this part of Iceland is home to lava fields, mountains, black sand beaches, glacier and much more.
 A must see destination!

 If we at BusTravel Iceland were to bring out a “Greatest hits of Iceland” album we would probably call it the Snæfellsnes Peninsula and it would be a blend of smooth jazz and upbeat dance hits.

 This beautiful part of our island sits on the other side of the Faxaflói bay, to the North West of the city of Reykjavik and is a location that any diehard fan of Iceland should be adding to their list of things to see.
 Not only does this location have black sand beaches to rival the southern coast, a national park that could give Þingvellir a run for its money and of course it’s very own glacier but it also has a lot of charm that will be sure to win your heart.

 It’s difficult not to recommend a trip around this part of Iceland to anyone visiting the country as, no matter what your tastes are as a traveller, it is almost guaranteed to have something you will enjoy and literary fans will recognise many locations from the Jules Verne novel “Journey to the centre of the earth” that was based here.

 Alongside the film, it inspired in 2008 also called “Journey to the Center of the Earth” starring Brendan Fraser which actually used the real Snæfellsjökull volcano in the film.

 Before we can get to the adventuring part of our day we first need to get you out of the city.
 This is where our fast and efficient pick up service comes in.